salvatoreraccardi/OBJEX_LINK/README.md

 ## OBJEX Link is the new Arduino, nodeMCU, M5stack?

 No. The main differences between OBJEX Link and other boards on the market are:

-1. Purpose
+**Purpose** </ br>
 Develop reusable hardware with the goal of easily connecting heterogeneous objects and recycling the hardware at the end of the device's life cycle.

-3. Modularity
+**Modularity** </ br>
 Hardware that is easy to install and reuse on different devices and most importantly, easy to recycle.

-5. Design
+**Design** </ br>
 Compact, lightweight and suitable for use in several applications.

 ## Do you want an OBJEX Link board?